Solvang, California: Beginnings

 The Santa Ynez Valley, in which Solvang lies, was originally inhabited by the Chumash, identified by Father Pedro Font, chaplain of the 1776 Anza Expedition, and were described as an ingenious and industrious people who are good fishermen and hunters, with an excellent astronomical system.

 As part of the expansion of the mission system established in California by Spanish missionaries, Father Estévan Tapís founded Mission Santa Inés, now located near the center of Solvang, in order to relieve overcrowding at Mission Santa Barbara and Mission La Purísima Concepción since it was located midway between the two.
 It also served as a gateway to the Chumash Indians living east of the Coast Range.

 After the Mexican War of Independence, the Mexican Assembly passed the Secularization Laws which confiscated Mission lands, along with other property, and transferred them to the control of local ranchers, with Solvang being later founded on what became known as the Rancho San Carlos de Jonata.
 With secularization, Mission Santa Inés began to decline and the Chumash Indian population in the area along with it.
 For a time, the mission was a seminary but soon began to deteriorate; it was repaired by the Donahue family in 1884 and renovated by Fr.
 Alexander Buckler in 1904.

 Danish settlement

-Between 1865 and 1914, 300,000 Danes had immigrated to United States, some of which headed West into California.
-Three men: Benedict Nordentoft, Jens Gregersen, Peder Hornsyld sought and found land to grow a Danish settlement.
+Between 1865 and 1914, 300,000 Danes had immigrated to United States, some of whom headed west into California.
+Three men—Benedict Nordentoft, Jens Gregersen, and Peder Hornsyld—sought and found land to grow a Danish settlement.
 Initially the settlement was like any other pioneer town in California.
 In 1910, Danish-Americans created the Danish-American Colony Company in San Francisco.
 Later that year, suitable land was found in the Santa Ynez Valley northwest of Santa Barbara, and in 1911, they acquired almost 9000 acre of the Rancho San Carlos de Jonata land grant, paying an average of $40 per acre.

 Solvang was established in 1911 for cultural, educational, and religious purposes.
 A hotel was built close to the Mission where new arrivals could be housed, and a school opened in 1911, with 21 students.